creationrose/esoteric_ruby/README.md

 http://www.minituku.net/drills?locale=en

-Most of it is in Japanese but since this is about code, I guess it should matter.
+Most of it is in Japanese but since this is about code, I guess it should not matter.
 Many interesting exercises I have not seen before.